 - There is no offertory collection for the time being, but there is a wall box in the main porch in which you can place your donations for the parish, as well as an Offerings box at the front of the church.
 The preferred method of giving is by direct payment to the parish bank account.
 You can find the details on the Donations page, where you can also make secure donations using a debit or credit card.
-Donations via PayPal are also possible through our Virgin Money Giving to donate via PayPal.
+Donations via PayPal are also possible through our Virgin Money Giving page.

 - Please leave the church as quickly as possible after Mass, via the nearest exit, to allow the building to be closed for cleaning.
 Avoid any contact with those outside your household group or support bubble.
 Move away from the entrance to make room for others to leave after you, and keep a safe distance from others.
 Avoid standing around cars in the car park.

 We look forward to the time when we can regain a fuller sense of community, but the ability to share the Eucharist together once again is an important step on that journey.

 As you enter the church, you will find the hand-sanitiser unit on your right, and the NHS QR code poster on your left, before you pass through the inner doors.